himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 6. Click the **Send** button.
 7. In the Response pane, inspect the HTML code to find the system flag.

-### 🗣️ YouTube Script (What to Say)
-> *"If you want to edit and replay requests manually, Burp Repeater is your best friend.
-Instead of going back to the browser, clicking links, and re-proxying, we send the request to Repeater.
-Now we can manipulate variables infinitely.
-We'll change the product ID to 1337—a hidden record—and re-send it.
-The server processes our request and leaks the flag!"*

-### ⚠️ Common Student Pitfalls
-* Modifying headers incorrectly (e.g. omitting the space after headers), which causes 400 Bad Request responses.
-* Forgetting to inspect the response body in the Repeater tab.

 ### 💡 Concepts Taught
 * Burp Repeater flow